-POWDER PACKAGING.
-Our fine particle powders and small quantity packaging require special handling.
+Powder Packaging.
+Our fine particle powders and small quantity packaging utilized for drugs using our inhaleables technology require special handling.
 We have designed and qualified automated filling equipment for small and moderate quantity packaging of fine powders.
 We face significant technical challenges in scaling-up an automated filling system that can handle the small dose and particle sizes of our powders in commercial quantities.
 There is a risk that we will not be able to scale-up our automated filling equipment in a timely manner or at commercially reasonable costs.
-Any failure or delay in such scale-up would delay product development or bar commercialization of our products and would negatively impact our revenues and results of operations.
+Any failure or delay in such scale-up would delay product development or bar commercialization of our deep lung delivery products and would negatively impact our revenues and results of operations.

-INHALATION DEVICES.
-We face many technical challenges in further developing our inhalation devices to work with a broad range of drugs, to produce such devices in sufficient quantities and to adapt the devices to different powder formulations.
-There is a risk that we will not successfully achieve any of these things.
-Our failure to overcome any of these things would negatively impact our revenues and results of operations.
+Inhalation Device.
+We face many technical challenges in further developing our inhalation devices to work with a broad range of drugs, to produce such a device in sufficient quantities and to adapt the device to different powder formulations.
+In addition, we are attempting to develop a smaller inhalation device, which presents particular technical challenges.
+There is a risk that we will not successfully achieve any of these challenges.
+Our failure to overcome any of these challenges would negatively impact our revenues and results of operations.

 For late stage clinical trials and initial commercial production, we intend to use one or more contract manufacturers to produce our drug delivery devices.
-There is a risk that we will not be able to enter into or maintain arrangements with potential contract manufacturers or effectively scale-up production of our drug delivery devices through contract manufacturers that we identify.
+There is a risk that we will not be able to establish or maintain arrangements with our potential contract manufacturers or effectively scale-up production of our drug delivery devices through contract manufacturers.
 Our failure to do so would negatively impact our revenues and results of operations.
+Because our manufacturing processes and those of our contract manufactures are very complex and subject to lengthy governmental approval processes, alternative qualified production sources or capacity may not be available on a timely basis or at all.
+Disruptions or delays in our manufacturing processes or those of our contract manufacturers for existing or new products could result in increased costs, loss of revenues or market share, or damage to our reputation.